 There, you can enjoy an easy hike along the river and canyon floor.

 If you have more time, there are a number of spectacular walks around the park, and overnight backpacking is possible with a special permit.

 Road Trip from Mineral Wells to Marble Falls

-Parallel to the Dallas-Austin drive, this lesser taken route will get you up close and personal with small town Texas.
+Parallel to the Dallas-Austin drive, this lesser-taken route will get you up close and personal with this small town in Texas.

 The journey between these two quirky destinations takes two hours along Texas’ scenic US Highway 281, with lots of sights to stop at in between.
 It’s one of the best weekend getaways in Central Texas.

 In Mineral Wells, you have to check out the abandoned (and allegedly haunted) Baker Hotel, a luxury resort that once served as the spring training grounds for some of the country’s top baseball teams.

 The city is named for the mineral springs that run through it.
 Some say that this water has magical healing properties, and bottles are still on offer today if you want to sample it for yourself.